-- Knowledge of animal behavior and human psychology: Humane law enforcement officers must understand how different species of animals think and be able to predict their behavior based on their current actions.
-They also have to be able to predict how potentially highly emotional individuals who are suspected of mistreating animals might react when confronted by an animal control professional.
+- Knowledge of animal behavior and human psychology: Humane law enforcement officers must understand how different animal species think and predict their behavior based on their current actions.
+They also must predict how highly emotional individuals who are suspected of mistreating animals might react when confronted by an animal control professional.

 - Knowledge of animal safety: They must know how to remain safe around potentially violent animals and to keep bystanders safe as well.

-In short, HLEOs need compassion for docile animals that are sick or injured but also must be capable of handling troubled animals that could pose a threat to them or someone else.
-They also have to deal effectively with people who may be acting cruelly toward a pet or a domesticated or wild animal.
+- Compassion: HLEOs need compassion for docile animals that are sick or injured and must be capable of handling troubled animals that could pose a threat to them or someone else.

-The BLS predicts jobs for animal control workers will grow 6 percent from 2014 to 2024.
+The BLS predicts jobs for animal control workers will grow 6% from 2014 to 2024.

 Humane law enforcement officers and agents work primarily outdoors and on patrol.
 They may at times work from an office while they produce reports and follow up on investigations, but their primary duties are performed in the field.

-Depending on the state or jurisdiction, animal cops may work directly for a police department or sheriff's office, a local or county government's animal control office, or an animal rights organization or animal shelter.
+Depending on the state or jurisdiction, animal cops may work directly for a police department, a sheriff's office, a local or county government's animal control office, an animal rights organization, or an animal shelter.
 While many jurisdictions invest their humane law enforcement officers with full police powers, some may serve as community service officers or animal control officers with limited enforcement authority.